- Protection & Assistance to the Cameroonian Refugees

 - Strategic Integration of Nigeria Military HIV/AIDS Response (SINM-HAR)

 HIFASS got an award of the sum of a $4,702,366.66 Cooperative Agreement (CA) from the United States Department of Navy on behalf of the United State Government for the purpose of a structured, comprehensive HIV/AIDS technical support program aimed at increasing access, improving quality and transitioning towards fully Nigeria owned sustainable services in the Nigeria Military.
 Through this partnership, HIFASS has been utilizing the extensive military health infrastructure across the country and skilled health professionals to establish free and comprehensive HIV care and prevention services for the benefit of all Nigerians.

-- Health Initiatives for Safety and Stability in Africa-Local Orphans and Vulnerable Children Partners in Nigeria (HIFASS- LOPIN3)
+- Health Initiatives for Safety and Stability in Africa-Local Orphans and Vulnerable Children Partners in Nigeria-Region 3 (HIFASS- LOPIN3)

 In August 2014, HIFASS through a consortium got a Cooperative Agreement (CA) of $9,666,082 funded by the U.S. Agency for International Development (USAID) to mitigate the impact of HIV/AIDS on Orphans and Vulnerable Children in region 3- Cross River and Ebonyi States (LOPIN3).
 It is a consortium that comprises HIFASS, Calabar Arch-Diocesan Action Committee on AIDS (CAACA), Catholic Diocese of Abakaliki, Succour and Development Services Initiative (SUCCDEV) and People-to-People Health Foundation in Nigeria (PPHFN) with HIFASS as the lead.